Pride in London: History

-Pride has been organised by several organisations since the first official UK Gay Pride Rally which was held in London on 1 July 1972 (chosen as the nearest Saturday to the anniversary of the Stonewall riots of 1969) with approximately 200 participants.
-The first public event took place in November 1970 with up to 150 men walking through Highbury Fields in North London.
-In 1971 the GLF youth group organised an age of consent rally in London.
+The UK's first public gay pride event took place in November 1970, with around 150 men walking through Highbury Fields in North London.
+The first official pride march was held in London two years later, with approximately 200 participants; it was held on 1 July 1972 coinciding with the nearest Saturday to the anniversary of the Stonewall riots of 1969.
+In 1971, the Gay Liberation Front (GLF) youth group organised an age of consent rally in London.

-In 1981, the usual Pride march and rally was not held in London, decamping to Huddersfield instead as an act of solidarity with the Yorkshire gay community who claimed that West Yorkshire Police were harassing them by repeatedly raiding the Gemini Club, a leading nightclub in the North of England at the time.
+In 1981, the Pride march and rally were relocated from London to Huddersfield as an act of solidarity with the Yorkshire gay community who were facing harassment by the West Yorkshire Police.
+The harassment consisted of police surveillance and repeated raids of the popular Gemini Club which the police referred to as a "cesspit of filth".

 In 1985, representatives from mining groups joined the Lesbians and Gays Support the Miners group (LGSM) on the march.
 This was in recognition of the support given to striking miners by LGSM.

-The controversy of Section 28 from 1988 led to numbers increasing on the march in protest.
+In 1988, the controversial Section 28 led to increased attendance to the march in protest.

-Since 1983, the march was called "Lesbian and Gay Pride" and by the 1990s it had become more of a carnival event, with large park gatherings and a fair after the marches.
-For 1996, following a vote by the members of the Pride Trust, the event was renamed "Lesbian, Gay, Bisexual and Transgender Pride" and became the largest free music festival in Europe.
+Since 1983, the march had been called "Lesbian and Gay Pride" and by the 1990s it became more of a carnival event, with large park gatherings and a fair after the marches.
+In 1996, following a vote by the members of the Pride Trust, the event was renamed "Lesbian, Gay, Bisexual and Transgender Pride" and became the largest free music festival in Europe.

-In 1992, London was selected to hold the first Europride with attendance put at 100,000; London again held Europride in 2006 with an estimated 600,000 participants.
+In 1992, London was selected to hold the first EuroPride event with attendance put at 100,000.
+London again held EuroPride in 2006 with an estimated 600,000 participants.

-In 1998, the Pride Trust became insolvent and no event was organised that year, it was believed by some that the decision to make it a ticket only event played a role in the 1998 event not happening.
+In 1998, the Pride Trust became insolvent and no event was organised that year, some believed that this was partially due to a decision to make the event ticketed.

-For the next few years, another commercial organisation ran what it called 'London Mardi Gras' before it failed to pay its bill for the use of Hyde Park and was unable to run any more events without clearing that debt.
+For the next few years, another commercial organisation ran what it called 'London Mardi Gras' before it failed to pay its bill for the use of Hyde Park and was unable to run any more events without clearing the debt.